Józef Bem: Character and legacy

 Bem was a man respected for his courage and heroic temper, both of which were in contrast with his small stature.
 His influence is said to have been magnetic: although none of his Székely subordinates understood the language he spoke, most revered him.
 As a soldier Bem was remarkable for his excellent handling of artillery and the rapidity of his marches.
-In Hungarian, he is often referred to affectionately as "Bem apó", which roughly translates into "Grandpa Bem" or "Old man Bem".
+In Hungarian, he is often referred to affectionately as "Bem apó", which roughly translates into "Grandpa Bem" or "Old Man Bem".

 In the 1930s Hungary and Poland each had a regiment of mounted artillery named for him.
+To date, Bem remains the most famous Muslim in both countries, partly due to his role in the fight for independence in both states.

-A statue to his honour has been erected at Marosvásárhely (now Târgu-Mureş, Romania) but he lives still more enduringly in the verses of the Hungarian national poet Sándor Petőfi, who fell in the fatal action of 31 July 1849 at the Battle of Segesvár.
+A statue to his honour was erected at Marosvásárhely (now Târgu-Mureş, Romania) but he lives still more enduringly in the verses of the Hungarian national poet Sándor Petőfi, who fell in the fatal action of 31 July 1849 at the Battle of Segesvár.

-The Hungarian Revolution of 1956 (which originally started as a sympathy protest, supporting the Polish Poznań protests) began on October 23 with a protest at the foot of the Bem Statue in Budapest.
+The Hungarian Revolution of 1956 (which originally started as a sympathy protest, supporting the Polish Poznań protests) began on 23 October with a protest at the foot of the Bem Statue in Budapest.